2025 Solar Incentives Guide for Eastlake, OH - Tax Credits & Rebates

 Federal Solar Incentives

 The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
-This percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+Homeowners can now receive a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The percentage will then decrease yearly until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 State & Local Solar Incentives